 The human resources person may have been through military training, but he had never been through the training that the military gives its recruiters.
 Military recruiters are the only people I have ever known who can sell young adults on the idea that going to work for low wages to work incredible hours, live in miserable and dangerous places, and trust that they are turning their lives over to people they can trust and whose company they can enjoy.

-In the case of the technology company recruiter, he had a critical edge to him that eventually made me believe that he was either testing my resolve to get the job or was just a member of a team I did not care to join.
-Either way, I had a sense of an awakening and enough maturity from having been deployed on three lengthy military missions to know I was in the wrong room speaking with the wrong person.
-That realization was so strong that I stood up, thank the gentleman for his time and left.
+In the case of the technology company recruiter, either he had a critical edge to him that eventually made me believe that he was testing my resolve to get the job or was just a member of a team I did not care to join.
+Either way, I knew that I was in the wrong room and speaking with the wrong person.
+That realization was so strong that I stood up, thank the man for his time and left.
 I remember that his office had glass walls.
 I looked back at him as I left the building and his eyes followed me out the door.

 He came to the first interview in a terrific Navy blue suit, white shirt, tie, shined shoes.
 He was pleasant, persuasive, appeared intelligent, and looked and behaved like the perfect hire.
 If personality is the way a person makes people feel when they associate that person, this person made people like him, who had a great personality.